Conciliation for body corporate disputes

 - tell anyone what happened during the conciliation

-- give copies of any agreement to body corporate managers or other people who were not part of the conciliation.
+- give copies of any agreement to people who were not part of the conciliation.

 Preparing for conciliation